MaelCravero/conf-pattern-matching/slides/slides.md

 ![Daemon prince Bjarne Stroustrup](img/stroustrup.jpeg){width=20%}

 - Created by **Bjarne Stroustrup** in the 80s, first standard in **1998**
-- C++ is a compiled multi-paradigm programming language with "0-cost abstractions"
+- C++ is a compiled object-oriented and multi-paradigm programming language
-- First started as an "object-oriented C", now a somewhat high-level language with many (*many*) features
 - Strong distinction between "old" C++ (pre C++11) and **modern** C++

 ### "I like C++" and other hilarious jokes you can tell yourself